 By providing a quick view of what data you have and where you have it, data classification can benefit you several ways:

 Now that you’ve bought into the benefits of data classification, how do you actually do it?
-One option is to classify your data manually.

 The other option you have to classify your data is to use an automated data classification tool.
 Using software to automate data discovery and classification in Salesforce simplifies and accelerates these manual processes.
 By using an automated tool, you can quickly and easily search through and filter your data, identify fields that aren’t classified, and assign classification levels directly – all in real time.